 Alternative 2- If selected, the operator would undertake the proposed activities as requested in their plan.
-This alternative assumes that the operator will conduct their operations in accordance with their lease stipulations, the OCSLA and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103).
-However, no additional, site-specific conditions of approval would be required by BOEM.
+This alternative assumes that the operator will conduct their operations in accordance with their lease stipulations, the OCSLA and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate Notice to Lessees (NTLs) (as per 30 CFR § 550.103).
+However, no additional, site-specific COAs would be required by BOEM.